rackerlabs/technical-blog/_posts/2019-11-15-sap-hana-mandate-what-does-it-mean-for-the-channel.md

 SAP customers will have to decide if they want to take complete ownership of supporting SAP legacy platforms and their necessary databases like Oracle, IBM DB2, and Microsoft SQL Server.
 Or they can choose to migrate to new SAP products and convert existing databases to SAP HANA.

 If customers refuse to migrate and continue with legacy technology, they are creating future support and security issues.
 We have all seen it before: companies or industries depending on outdated technology, unwilling to make changes because they are unsure if their production systems will survive the modernization effort.
-The government, education, manufacturing and healthcare sectors all struggle with this issue.
+The government, education, manufacturing, and healthcare sectors all struggle with this issue.

 ### Preparing your business

 Applications drive infrastructure need, and SAP is one of the most popular and impactful applications in the world.
 Hundreds of thousands of businesses of all sizes depend on this technology.
 Given this landscape, businesses should ask themselves the following questions:

 - Do you depend on SAP in any way?